nearform/well/test/README.md

 db testing
-do not run unit and acceptance tests at the same time
+- do not run unit and acceptance tests at the same time
+- make sure options.well.js db field is the name of db preferably with postfix -store

 to run unit test using localhost:
 - uncomment localhost db options in options.well.js